US natgas futures fall 5% on forecasts for lower demand

 49.00

-(Reporting by Harshit Verma in Bengaluru; Editing by Bernadette Baum, Jonathan Oatis and Ed Osmond)
+(Reporting by Harshit Verma in Bengaluru; Editing by Ed Osmond and Marguerita Choy)

 ((Harshit.Verma@thomsonreuters.com;))